divyanshu-code/HireMe.Ai/README.md

 ---

-## 💡 How I Reduced the Extra Cost of Coresignal API
+## 💡 How I Reduced Extra API Costs

-Data enrichment APIs like Coresignal are highly expensive and charge per API hit.
+Data enrichment APIs (like Coresignal or Apollo) are highly expensive and charge per API hit.
+I implemented two major cost-saving strategies:

+### 1. Database Caching for Search Results
+**The Problem:** If a recruiter searches for candidates for a "Senior Python Engineer" role, evaluates a few, and then comes back the next day to find more candidates for the *same* role, clicking "Find Candidates" again would trigger another expensive API search, duplicating costs for data we already paid for.
+**The Solution:** All sourced candidates are permanently cached in **MongoDB** under their respective Job ID.
+When a recruiter opens a job, the system instantly loads the candidates from the local database for free.
+We only hit the external search API if the recruiter explicitly requests *more/new* candidates.

+### 2. On-Demand Phone Enrichment
-Initially, when searching for candidates, one might be tempted to query Coresignal for *all* 500 candidates returned in a search result to display their phone numbers on the UI.
-This would incur massive costs, even for candidates the recruiter doesn't actually want to call.
+**The Problem:** Querying external APIs for personal phone numbers is the most expensive operation.
+Finding 500 candidates and fetching 500 phone numbers immediately would incur massive costs, even for candidates the recruiter doesn't actually want to call.
 **The Solution:** I implemented an **On-Demand Enrichment Strategy**.
-When a recruiter searches for candidates, the app only fetches basic, cheap metadata (Name, Title, Company).
-We do *not* query Coresignal.
+When searching for candidates, the app only fetches basic, cheap metadata (Name, Title, Company).
+We do *not* fetch phone numbers yet.
 Only when the recruiter explicitly clicks the **"Start AI Outreach"** button on a specific candidate does the backend fire a targeted request to Coresignal just for that single person.
-This guarantees that API credits are *only* spent on candidates who are actually being called, reducing external API costs by over 95%.
+This guarantees that premium credits are *only* spent on candidates who are actually being called, reducing external API costs by over 95%.

 ---